In my life I have been many things, some bad, hopefully mostly good.

 After a certain point, an empathetic person’s sense of self has a natural defense against depression because we have a natural barrier to destructive inward reflection and selfishness.
 It is difficult for someone to engage in self-destructive behavior if a person understands what causes that in others.
 It is difficult for that person to engage in selfish behavior, due to empathy for others, as many things cease to become a zero-sum game.
 To the empath, there are no winners and losers.
 One person’s success is not your failure.

 False-critical reflection and selfishness will cause depression.
 That is not to say that a depressed person is self-destructive or selfish, but an empathetic person has a built-in defense against depression because they use empathy as a default behavior.

 For me, this is part of my lack of depression.
 The major part of this is I am a libertarian both in words and deeds.
 People attribute libertarianism often as standing “against” something.

 Libertarian Philosophy and the Freedom from Depression

 Libertarianism is the fundamental belief that all people are good unless a person proves otherwise.
 There are certain social aspects of this such as trust-verify relationships and game theory.
 For example, let’s say I’m good friends with Larry and I trust him because he has proven to me he is trustworthy.
-I tell Larry that I’m going to buy a used car with my neighbor Bob.
+I tell Larry that I’m going to buy a used car from my neighbor Bob.
 Larry says whoa there Anthony.
-Bob is a total scum-bag and will try to cheat you, because he cheated me by selling me a used car, but then putting different tires on it before delivery/swapping out other parts/whatever).
+Bob is a total scum-bag and will try to cheat you, because he cheated me by selling me a used car, but then put different tires on it before delivery/swapping out other parts/whatever.